guilhermelaviola/GoalAnalysis/README.md

 # LautaroInterGoalsAnalysis
-Analysing goals scored by Lautaro Martínez since when he joined inter in 2018 until now.

-The dataset has 119 rows at moment (12/18/2023).
-Each row represents a goal Lautaro scored for Inter.
-And there are 11 columns:
+Analysing goals scored by soccer players by both club and national team.

+The datasets have the following columns:
 1. Competition
 2. Round
 3. Date
 4. H/A - Home or Away
+5. Club/Team
-5. Against
+6. Against
-6. Final Score
+7. Final Score
-7. Position
+8. Position
-8. Minute
+9. Minute
-9. Which goal
+10. Which goal
-10. How was it scored
+11. How was it scored
-11. Assist
+12. Assist

 I added charts to represent the Breakdown of goals by:
 - Competition